Certora/Tutorials/07.Lesson_InductiveReasoning/Invariants/README.md

 As you might noticed, the syntax is fairly simple:

 1. A declaration of an invariant `invariant` followed by the invariant name `inv_name`.
-2. A list of argument - a list of variables the invariant needs to generate for its scope.
+2. A list of arguments - a list of variables the invariant needs to generate for its scope.
 3. An expression that must hold at any point in time[^between_transactions].

 > :warning: Note that the invariant is not wrapped with curly brackets.